r3d12/NodeJS-SOAP-XML-API/README.md

  User modern web based programming languages to connect to soap api

-To use make sure to navigate to the folder and run "Node index.js"
+Usage:
+1.)
+Navgiate to folder with Terminal on Mac or Powershell on Windows 2.) run "npm install"
+3.) to launch web app run "node index.js" it will start on http://localhost:8000